zunzoes/zunzoes/README.md

 Hello fellas I'm Ghiffar, just a normal Programmer that have interest to be a Frontend Developer 🦹‍♂️!

 ### About me:
-- I am currently pursuing a bachelor's degree in information systems at Telkom University Jakarta 🇮🇩.
+- I am currently pursuing a bachelor's degree in Information Systems at Telkom University Jakarta 🇮🇩.
 - Focus on Frontend skill (HTML, CSS, Javascript, etc.).
 - Try to make a memorable game in Roblox.